Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details

 Unregistered tartans may link to one of the web's online design environments for similar information.

 For any questions about reproduction of designs or weaving of these tartans, please contact the registrant directly or via this website.

 "Chocolate chip and everything that's nice;

 ~ Louis Prima, "Banana Split for My Baby", 1951

 Spumoni - Chocolate, Cherry, and Pistachio gelato!
 Are you a fan?
 Or have you been traumatized in childhood by versions with little bits of candied fruits or nuts?
 If so, it's time to revisit Gelato is ice cream's creamier, smoother and silkier, Italian cousin.
 First popularized in Naples, it is now popular in places with large Italian immigrant populations, such as the U.S. and Argentina.
-While both gelato and ice cream contain cream, milk and sugar, authentic gelato uses more milk and less cream than ice cream and generally doesn’t use egg yolks, which are a common ingredient in ice cream.
-Italian gelato is served about 10 to 15 degrees warmer than American ice cream so your mouth is better able to taste the flavours which are more enhanced because of the lower overall butterfat content.
-Traditional Spumone (from spuma or "foam"), plural spumoni, is a molded gelato and aa staple dessert in Italian culture after a dinner of ravioli.🍨
+While both gelato and ice cream contain cream, milk and sugar, authentic gelato uses more milk, less cream and generally doesn’t use a custard base from egg yolks, common in ice creams.
+Italian gelato is also served warmer than traditional ice creams so that your mouth is better able to taste the flavours, enhanced by the lower overall butterfat content.
+Traditional Spumone (from the word spuma for "foam"), plural spumoni, is a molded gelato, sliced rather than scooped, and a staple dessert in Italian culture after a dinner of ravioli and braciole.
+Mangia! 🍨 🇮🇹

 For today, Ice Cream Day, we have the Gelato tartan.
 Gelato is the Italian word for ice cream, generally lower in fat, but higher in sugar, than other styles of ice cream.
 Gelato typically contains less air and more flavoring than other kinds of frozen desserts, giving it a density and richness that distinguishes it from other ice creams.